-25 Related party transactions
+26 Related party transactions

-As at the date of these financial statements the main shareholder of the Company is Atterbury Cyprus Limited which owns 99,50% of the Company's shares.
+As at the date of this report the main shareholder of the Company is Atterbury Cyprus Limited which owns 99,67% of the Company's shares.

-Atterbury Cyprus Limited is controlled by Atterbury Europe BV, incorporated in Netherlands which owns 97,50% in the company.
+Atterbury Cyprus Limited is controlled by Atterbury Europe B.V., incorporated in Netherlands, which owns 97,50% of the Company's shares.